suitenumerique/people/README.md

 # People

-People is an application to handle users and teams, and distribute permissions accross [La Suite](https://lasuite.numerique.gouv.fr/).
+People is an application to handle users and teams, and distribute permissions across [La Suite](https://lasuite.numerique.gouv.fr/).

 It is built on top of [Django Rest Framework](https://www.django-rest-framework.org/).